natalieagus/50002-2022/_lab/lab4.md

 +)
 ```

-> The source for the test program can be found at `beta.uasm.` You don't need to read this if you don't wish to.
+> The source for the test program can be found at `lab4_checkoff.uasm` You don't need to read this if you don't wish to.

 The checkoff program attempts to exercise all the features of the Beta architecture.
 If this program completes successfully, it enters a two-instruction loop at locations `0x3C4` and `0x3C8`.
 It reaches `0x3C4` for the first time on cycle `277`.